negash/pixelagent/blueprints/single-provider/openai/README.md

-# Building an OpenAI Agent in Pixeltable: A Step-by-Step Guide
+# Building an OpenAI Agent in Pixeltable: A Step-by-Step Guide version-fork

 This tutorial walks you through building `agent.py`, a persistent conversational agent with memory using Pixeltable's automated data orchestration and storage—powered by OpenAI's GPT models.
 We'll build the agent step by step, explaining each component as we go.
 By the end, you'll have a complete implementation that can handle both chat and tool-calling capabilities.